wiseleywu/Conference-Central-API/README.md

     equality filter, or in this solution, "a member of" filter (IN).
 Instead of defining what the user doesn't want, we could structure the query to find sessions that are anything but workshop.
 For example if there are types such as workshop, lecture, seminar, the query would be `Session.sessionType.IN(['lecture','seminar'])` - then anything but workshop will show up.
 Since the first filter is no longer inequality filter, the second filter could remain as is to filter out sessions before 7 pm.
-To use this query, all types of sessions but workshop will be supplied to `sessionType`, with `field` equal to startTime, `operator` could be anything the user wants, and `value` equal to the hour user specified (military hour, e.g. 7pm = 19)
+To use this query, all types of sessions but workshop will be supplied to `sessionType`, `operator` could be anything the user wants, and `value` equal to the hour user specified (military hour, e.g. 7pm = 19).

+    Another workaround is to handle the second search in python code.
+In the actual implementation, a Datastore query is first executed to filter out undesired start time.
+Afterward, the Datastore filter result is passed into a list comprehension with if/else statement, where only sessions with session type not equal to what the user specified will be passed into the final result.
+In this case, user supplied undesired session type to 'sessionType', while 'operator' and 'value' arguments remained the same.

 ## Task 4: Add a Task
 - When a new session is added to a conference (via `createSession` endpoint), a